-For more than 60 years, Elms has equipped students to become social work leaders.
-With the oldest accredited undergraduate program of its kind in Western Massachusetts, we know what skills and competencies students need to become forces of change in their communities.
+For more than 60 years, Elms has equipped students to become leaders in social work.
+With the oldest accredited undergraduate program of its kind in Western Massachusetts, we know what skills and competencies you need to become a force of change in your community.

 Social work at Elms is an interdisciplinary field.
 Majors study everything from behavioral science and psychology to mental health and public policy.
-By analyzing human behavior through different lenses, students gain a deeper understanding of the factors that influence life in modern society.
-Our majors develop a versatile array of skills that prepare them to counsel individuals, families, and communities.
+By analyzing human behavior through different lenses, you will gain a deeper understanding of the factors that influence life in modern society.
+Your classes will help you develop a versatile array of skills that empower you to counsel individuals, families, and communities.

 Micro- and Macro-Level Social Work

 Social work majors typically choose to focus on micro- or macro-level social work.